• Skip to main content

 Home » Main Dishes

-Juicy pan-seared shrimp in a lemon butter garlic sauce is a quick recipe perfect for any meal or as an appetizer.
-In just a few minutes the aromatic pan sauce with plump shrimp comes together in your skillet.
+Juicy Pan-Seared Skillet Shrimp in a Lemon Butter Garlic Sauce is a quick recipe perfect for any meal or as an appetizer.
 It's rich, buttery, and fresh with a pop of citrus and herbs.
-You will want to sop up every last drop of the sauce with the succulent shrimp.

 Side angle in the pan topped with fresh parsley.